Skip to main content

 In short, as Queen Victoria put it in her Diary, ‘every conceivable invention’.

-Canada sent a fire-engine with painted panels showing Canadian scenes, and a trophy of furs.
+Canada even sent a fire-engine with painted panels showing Canadian scenes, and a trophy of furs.

 Share this